Hi, I’m Jakob!

 The core methodological topics include graphical models, causal inference, nonlinear time series analysis, and deep learning via a close collaboration with the machine learning group at FSU Jena.
 But the methods are flexible and open for your ideas!

 To support your international research experience, all positions have a generous travel budget for conferences and extended research stays.
 Currently, we have collaborators at Imperial College London, Oxford, Carnegie Mellon University, National Center for Atmospheric Research (NCAR), and California Institute of Technology.

-- Master in computer science, physics, quantitative geosciences, applied mathematics or data science.
+- Master/PhD in (applied) mathematics, statistics, computer science, physics, or data science.